-Erdenet, Mongolia’s second-largest city, is modern (built in 1974) and comparatively wealthy, so the facilities are the best outside of Ulaanbaatar.
 Up to one-third of the population of Erdenet was Russian during communist times, though now only about 1000 Russians still work as technical advisers at the mine.
-You’ll hear plenty of Russian on the streets and will find restaurant menus featuring peroshki (meat-filled fried pastry) rather than buuz (steamed mutton dumplings).
-These days, you are just as likely to bump into a pair of clean-cut Mormons, who have set up a large base here.
+You’ll hear plenty of Russian on the streets and will find restaurant menus featuring peroshki (meat-filled fried pastries) rather than buuz (steamed mutton dumplings).

 Erdenet is a sprawling city, though everything you will need is along the main street, Sükhbaatar Gudamj.
 The train station is located more than 9km east of the centre.